 Plant oils can also, Vuksan says, be bottled for use as a household oil or salad dressing.
 This allows individuals to supplement with a high omega-3 oil by incorporating it into daily meals.
 This can be a desirable practice even for non-vegan/vegetarian consumers, he says, since the optimal omega profile in some plant sources is superior to typical salad oils.

 The health benefits of plant-sourced omegas can be accentuated when used to replace the less healthy saturated and trans fats commonly found in our diets, according to Mitmesser.
 Joiner-Bey echoes this point, explaining that plant oils are not only nutritional supplements: “They are also food ingredients that can be used to displace the undesirable fat sources in the diet.”

 The backgrounds and lifecycles of plant-based omega products vary from source to source.
-The way they are rendered into easily consumed soft gels, with consistent omega contents in each batch, or into fresh, whole seeds and other formats, is best left to the experts to deal with and describe.
+The way they are rendered into easily consumed soft gels, with consistent omega contents in each batch, or into fresh, whole seeds and other formats like whole food supplements, is best left to the experts to deal with and describe.